leonardorifeli/hermes-social-api/README.md

 HERMES SOCIAL API - JOB QUEUE WITH RABBITMQ
 ===========================================

-This project is an API REST to use rabbitmq for import user and your repositories to job queue.
+This project is an **API REST** and use RabbitMQ for import user and your repositories on Github.

 Module Information
 ========================